Fbada006/Moveery/README.md

 #### Code Analysis and test coverage

-This code uses [Codacy](https://www.codacy.com/) for analyszing the quality of the code, which is always going to be A :)
+This code uses [Codacy](https://www.codacy.com/) for analysing the quality of the code, which is always going to be A :)